This article has been reviewed and updated as of April 28, 2021.

-We recruited patients from our ArthitisPower research registry with various self-reported conditions — including rheumatoid arthritis (RA), psoriatic arthritis (PsA), ankylosing spondylitis (AS), systemic lupus erythematosus (SLE), osteoporosis (OP), osteoarthritis (OA), and fibromyalgia syndrome (FMS) — and asked them to select up to 10 different symptoms they wanted to track via short health assessment questionnaires.
-Study participants would then go on to complete the assessments once a month for the next three months.
+For the study, we recruited patients from our ArthitisPower research registry with various self-reported conditions — including rheumatoid arthritis (RA), psoriatic arthritis (PsA), ankylosing spondylitis (AS), systemic lupus erythematosus (SLE), osteoporosis (OP), osteoarthritis (OA), and fibromyalgia syndrome (FMS) — and asked them to select three to 10 different symptoms they wanted to track via short health assessment questionnaires.
+Study participants then went on to complete the assessments once a month for the next three months.
 The symptoms that patients could track included:

 - Physical Function

 - Mental Health (including depression, anxiety, and anger)

 - Sexual Function

 - Duration of Morning Joint Stiffness

 - RA Flare (for RA patients only)